Cosmo-Tech/cosmotech-api-java-client/docs/ScenariorunApi.md

 <a name="getScenarioScenarioRuns"></a>
 # **getScenarioScenarioRuns**
-> List&lt;ScenarioRunBase&gt; getScenarioScenarioRuns(organizationId, workspaceId, scenarioId)
+> List&lt;ScenarioRun&gt; getScenarioScenarioRuns(organizationId, workspaceId, scenarioId)

 get the list of ScenarioRuns for the Scenario